ABISHAKTHI/ABISHAKTHI/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning B E Computer science
+- 🌱 I’m currently pursuing  B E Computer science
 - 💬 Interested to gain knowledge and interested in web development
 - 📫 How to reach me: Mail me @ abishakthi1214@gmail.com
 - 😄 Pronouns: she/her